 All of our units are offered either face to face or online.
-Students enrolled in both the Graduate Certificate of Human Rights and the Master of Human Rights will be able to undertake their entire study online.
+Students enrolled in both the graduate certificate and master degrees will be able to undertake their entire study online.
 This will enable students from across Australia and internationally to participate in the program.

-Master of Human Rights
+- Human Rights Watch